draaurkh/batchlate/README.md

 2. Delete the ellipses in _source.json_ and add as many keys as you want (keep it simple for now) with the same arrangement for objects and colors.
 3. Create a JSON file named _template.json_ and copy-paste this JSON: `{"house.*": "* House", "ball.*": "* Ball"}` template will match the color parts of each entry, which are common in all keys.
 4. Run `python batchlate.py -o path/to/output.json path/to/source.json path/to/template.json path/to/translation.json` with the paths to your files.
 You don't need to create _output.json_ and _translation.json_ as they will be automatically created if needed.
-    > [!NOTE]
-    > `-o` option writes the results to a separate file and doesn't alter _source.json_.
-If you don't mind overwriting your original file, you can omit it.
+    > _Note:_ `-o` option writes the results to a separate file and doesn't alter _source.json_.
+If you don't mind overwriting your original file, you can omit `-o` option.
 5. The program will then ask to list the untranslated keys or auto-fill translation.json with them.
 Select auto-filling.
 Check _translation.json_ and confirm that it's created with lowercase colors inserted as keys.
 6. Update the values in translation.json with the capitalized version of their keys.
 7. Run the command in step 4 again.
 It shouldn't warn you about untranslated elements but if it does, repeat the steps 4-7.
 If no translation is needed, it will ask "\<n\> key(s) will be updated.
 Do you want to proceed?" to write the results.
 Answer "yes" and confirm the "Done." message.